LIFE IN THE SIXTH FORM

 This Catholic ethos extends to giving service within the wider school and charity work.
 Some students become part of the Chaplaincy Team and make a highly valued contribution to the liturgical life of the school.
 Sixth Form students are also encouraged to help younger pupils by volunteering for peer mentoring or reading programmes.

-Sixth form also forms part of their own House, this is known as the Gregory House, more detail can be found here
+Sixth form is also its own House.
+This is known as Gregory House, more detail can be found here.

-Choosing what you want to do when you leave school can be daunting, but we provide substantial careers support in the form of work experience opportunities, CV writing and interview skills workshops, careers and university fairs, UCAS support and the services of an indepndent careers advisor.
-Our Sixth Form Team are also always on hand to offer informal advice and assistance.
+Choosing what you want to do when you leave school can be daunting, but we provide substantial careers support in the form of work experience opportunities, CV writing and interview skills workshops, careers and university fairs, UCAS support and the services of an independent Careers Advisor.
+Our Sixth Form Team is also always on hand to offer informal advice and assistance.